 A description of admissions requirements are available from the Allied Health Division and online at GatewayCT.edu.
-The associate degree program in Diagnostic Medical Sonography (DMS) provides individuals with the academic and technical skills necessary to perform abdominal, obstetrical and gynecological, and vascular sonography procedures.
+The associate degree program in Diagnostic Medical Sonography (DMS) provides individuals with the academic and technical skills necessary to perform abdominal, obstetrical, small parts, and gynecological, and vascular sonography procedures.
 Upon completion of the two-year program plus one year of clinical education, students will be eligible to apply to take the national registry examination from the American Registry of Diagnostic Medical Sonographers (ARDMS).
-(Prerequisites for Admission: BIO 211, BIO 212 and HIM 101).
-For more information, contact Diagnostic Medical Sonography Program Coordinator, Valerie Hylas, at (203) 285-2383 or e-mail at (vhylas@gatewayct.edu).
+(Prerequisites for Admission: BIO\ 211, BIO\ 212 and HIM\ 101).
+For more information, contact Mary Beth Banks at (203) 285-2388 or e-mail mbanks@gatewayct.edu.